 After getting a history, your veterinarian will do a physical exam.
 Starting at the head, your veterinarian will look at your pet's eyes, ears, face and mouth.
-Examining the teeth is especially important, since up to 85% of dogs and cats over four years old have gum disease.
+Examining the teeth is especially important, since up to 80 per cent of dogs and cats over the age of three have dental disease.

 The veterinarian will examine your pet's coat for signs of parasites, such as fleas, and make sure the coat isn't too dry or oily, which might indicate a nutritional imbalance.
 Your pet will be weighed and a change in diet might be needed to avoid health problems related to obesity.
 If your pet's losing weight over time, that could be a sign of a medical problem that needs further examination.

 Your veterinarian will also listen to the chest with a stethoscope to make sure there are no issues with the heart or lungs.
-More than 12% of dogs experience a heart problem in their lifetime.
+More than 12 per cent of dogs experience a heart problem in their lifetime.